yomorun/yomo/README.md

 ### 1. Install the current release

-Create a directory named `yomotest` and `cd` into it
+Create a directory named `yomotest` and `cd` into it.

 	mkdir yomotest
 	cd yomotest

-Make the current directory the root of a module by using `go mod init`
+Make the current directory the root of a module by using `go mod init`.

 	go mod init yomotest

-Download and install
+Download and install.

 	go get -u github.com/yomorun/yomo

 ### 2. Create file `echo.go`

-To check that YoMo is installed correctly on your device, create a file named `echo.go` that looks like:
+To check that YoMo is installed correctly on your device, create a file named `echo.go` and copy the following code to your file:

 ```rust
 package main